Skip to main content

 Description

 The School on Stochastic interacting particle systems and random matrices will be held between 16-20 June 2025 at the main lecture hall of the Rényi Institute (Budapest) as part of the thematic semester Probability and Statistical Physics (Jan-June 2025) hosted by the Erdős Center.
 Graduate students (MSc and PhD), postdocs, and early career researchers are encouraged to apply.
-Six minicourses are delivered by distinguished researchers of the field consisting of three lectures and one tutorial session of 50 minutes each.
+Six minicourses are delivered by distinguished researchers of the field consisting of three lectures and one tutorial session of 50 minutes each and a limited number of participants can give a short presentation.

 Minicourses